Skip to content

 }

-In some scenarios, if you want to terminate the subscriber method execution, you can throw an exception in OnSubscribeExecutingAsync, and choose to ignore the exception in OnSubscribeExceptionAsync.
+In some scenarios, if you want to terminate the subscriber method execution, you can throw an exception in OnSubscribeExecutingAsync, and choose to handle the exception in OnSubscribeExceptionAsync.

-To ignore exceptions, you can setting context.ExceptionHandled = true in ExceptionContext
+To ignore exceptions, set context.ExceptionHandled = true in ExceptionContext:

 public override Task OnSubscribeExceptionAsync(ExceptionContext context)